-Avoid moving the bucket without first ensuring that the crewman has a face shield, very heavy gloves and preferably 2 layers of protective clothing.
-If the pail is plastic and you suspect the material is hotter than 250 °F, it should not be moved by the handle as the plastic has lost much of its strength.
+Avoid moving the bucket without double checking that the crewman has a face shield, very heavy gloves and preferably 2 layers of protective clothing.
+It is best to use a properly fitted face mask with organic fume canisters.
+If the pail is made of plastic and you suspect the material is hotter than 250 °F, it should not be moved by the handle as the plastic has lost much of its strength.
 If possible, transfer it outside on a pallet with a forklift to minimize the potential for burns.
 Be careful not to breath any smoke or fumes generated by the mixture.

-If the hot container is located outside, you can cool the exterior of the pail with a fan or water and add sand, dirt, aggregate, cat litter or any inert particulate solid material to help cool the mass.
+If the hot container is located outside, you can cool the exterior of the pail with a large fan and/or water and add sand, dirt, aggregate, cat litter or any inert particulate solid material to help cool the mass.
 Don't add water directly to the epoxy as the mixture of hot epoxy and water may increase the potential for accidental burns.
 Keep a dry powder fire extinguisher handy just in case.